-\Domestic and other users (once weekly removal) Business and other users (twice weekly removal) Business and other users (thrice weekly removal) Business (Malls) and other (bulk consumers) every day
+Domestic and other users (once weekly removal) Business and other users (twice weekly removal) Business and other users (thrice weekly removal) Business (Malls) and other (bulk consumers) every day depending on the volume of waste.

-Registered indigents may receive such discount on this charge as the council deems affordable when approving each annual budget, but on the understanding that such discount shall not be less than 100% of the monthly amount billed as a refuse removal charge.
+Registered indigents may receive such discount on this charge as the council deems affordable when approving each annual budget, but on the understanding that such discount shall not be less than 100% of the monthly amount billed as a refuse removal charge. '